-2022 is finally upon us, and if you’re looking to make changes to your living situation next year, you may be struggling with making a decision between renting and buying.
+If you’re looking to make changes to your living situation in 2022 or next year, you may be struggling with making a decision between renting and buying.
 Making such an important decision can be challenging in a constantly changing and unpredictable real estate market.

 Discover what you need to know about the 2022 real estate market as it relates to both renting and buying: